 Raising food has been a part of my life since I was born.
 I was lucky enough to be raised by gardeners.
 I'm a fifth-generation homesteader so from my earliest memories of spring and summertime are of being out in the garden and helping to plant the beans.

-I remember when I was really little I would walk through and my mom would show me how deep to put my finger in the soil, by showing me the line on my finger, so the hole would be the appropriate depth.
-I would poke my finger all along the row and she would come behind and drop the seeds in, in case my spacing wasn't exactly ideal or the depth was wrong, either too deep or too shallow.
-I would then go along and firm the soil over the seeds.
+I remember when I was really little I would walk through the garden and my mom would show me how deep to put my finger in the soil (by showing me the line on my finger), so the hole would be the appropriate depth for planting seeds.
+I would poke my finger all along the row and she would come behind and drop the seeds in, in case my spacing wasn't exactly ideal or the depth was wrong, either too deep or too shallow, then I would then go along and firm the soil over the seeds.

 Why am I sharing this with you?
 Well, one, because I have been growing a garden and helping my parents from the time I could walk and toddle up until now and all through my marriage.
 I have 20 plus years of my married life having my own garden.
 I also share this because I have made many mistakes myself despite many years of experience under my belt.